fenok/galaxis/README.md

 ## Known issues

 -   Errors in external code may lead to different errors in state and promise rejections (i.e. `query().catch()`).
 It's likely not going to be fixed, but you should get diverged error warnings in development.
--   Cache reset (`client.purge()`) doesn't abort mutations.
-As a workaround, you can reload the page instead.
 -   All queries with the same request id are updated with loading state regardless of query initiator, which is probably undesirable.
 -   You can't return `undefined` as query data (and probably shouldn't, because empty data can be represented as `null`)
 -   Race conditions handling is not 100% reliable, though no idea how to make it so (is it possible?).